 To view a short video about normal top freezer refrigerator sounds:

 Any other sounds may require a service technician for diagnosis.
-To schedule a service appointment, contact GE Appliance Service at 1-800-432-2737 or schedule a service appointment online.
+For service, please schedule an appointment with GE Appliances Factory Service.